Podcast Q & A (Revised May 2019)

 A: Yes, but not right away.
 The more immediate benefit of podcasting is to create another touch point for your audience.
 If you could have a free billboard on the interstate, would you?
 Yes, because you want to be were your audience and customers are.
 With 50 million monthly podcast listeners, this is your chance.
 Podcasts are a great tool for brand awareness.

-Additionally, podcast revenue DOUBLED to $314 million in 2017, and that trend may very well continue.
-Would you rather get in on the ground floor or play catch up?
+Additionally, podcast revenue DOUBLED to $314 million in 2017, and that trend will continue.
+Would you rather get in on a growing industry or play catch up?

 What are some misconceptions about podcasts?